 Identity repository Data store holding user profiles and group information; different identity repositories can be defined for different realms.

-Java EE policy agent Java web application installed in a web container that acts as a policy agent, filtering requests to other applications in the container with policies based on application resource URLs.
+Java agent Java web application installed in a web container that acts as a policy enforcement point, filtering requests to other applications in the container with policies based on application resource URLs.